-(b) Vesting Upon Certain Terminations of Employment.
-Unless the Committee determines otherwise or the applicable Award Agreement provides otherwise, if a Participant's employment or services terminate by reason of an Involuntary Termination upon or within 12 months following a Change in Control, the Participant's outstanding Awards shall become fully vested as of the date of such termination; provided that if the vesting of any such Awards is based, in whole or in part, on performance, the applicable Award Agreement shall specify how the portion of the Award that becomes vested pursuant to this Section 13(b) shall be calculated.

-(c) Other Alternatives.
-In the event of a Change in Control, if any outstanding Awards are not assumed by, or replaced with grants that have comparable terms by, the surviving corporation (or a parent or subsidiary of the surviving corporation), the Committee may (but is not obligated to) make adjustments to the terms and conditions of outstanding Awards, including, without limitation, taking any of the following actions (or combination thereof) with respect to any or all outstanding Awards, without the consent of any Participant: (i) the Committee may determine that outstanding Options and SARs shall automatically accelerate and become fully exercisable and the restrictions and conditions on outstanding Stock Awards, Stock Units, Other Stock-Based Awards and Dividend Equivalents shall immediately lapse; (ii) the Committee may determine that Participants surrender their outstanding Options and SARs in exchange for a payment by the Corporation, in cash or Common Stock as determined by the Committee, in an amount equal to the amount, if any, by which the then Fair Market Value of the shares of Common Stock subject to the Participant's unexercised Options and SARs, the Committee may terminate any or all unexercised Options and SARs at such time as the Committee deems appropriate.
+- (b) Vesting Upon Certain Terminations of Employment.
+Unless the Committee determines otherwise or the applicable Award Agreement provides otherwise, if a Participant's employment or services terminate by reason of an Involuntary Termination upon or within 12 months following a Change in Control, the Participant's outstanding Awards shall become fully vested as of the date of such termination; provided that if the vesting of any such Awards is based, in whole or in part, on performance, the applicable Award Agreement shall specify how the portion of the Award that becomes vested pursuant to this Section 13(b) shall be calculated. - (c) Other Alternatives.
+In the event of a Change in Control, if any outstanding Awards are not assumed by, or replaced with grants that have comparable terms by, the surviving corporation (or a parent or subsidiary of the surviving corporation), the Committee may (but is not obligated to) make adjustments to the terms and conditions of outstanding Awards, including, without limitation, taking any of the following actions (or combination thereof) with respect to any or all outstanding Awards, without the consent of any Participant: (i) the Committee may determine that outstanding Options and SARs shall automatically accelerate and become fully exercisable and the restrictions and conditions on outstanding Stock Awards, Stock Units, Other Stock-Based Awards and Dividend Equivalents shall immediately lapse; (ii) the Committee may determine that Participants shall receive a payment in settlement of outstanding Stock Units, Other Stock-Based Awards or Dividend Equivalents, in such amount and form as may be determined by the Committee may require that Participants surrender their outstanding Options and SARs in exchange for a payment by the Corporation, in cash or Common Stock as determined by the Committee, in an amount equal to the amount, if any, by which the then Fair Market Value of the shares of Common Stock subject to the Participant's unexercised Options and SARs exceeds the Option Exercise Price or SAR base amount, and (iv) after giving Participants an opportunity to exercise all of their outstanding Options and SARs, the Committee may terminate any or all unexercised Options and SARs at such time as the Committee deems appropriate.
 Such surrender, termination or payment shall take place as of the date of the Change in Control or such other date as the Committee may specify.
-Without limiting the foregoing, if the per share Fair Market Value of the Comportion shall not be required to make any payment to the Participant upon surrender of the Option Exercise Price or SAR base amount, as applicable, the Corporation shall not be required to make any payment to the Participant upon surrender of the Option or SAR.
+Without limiting the foregoing, if the per share Fair Market Value of the Common Stock does not exceed the per share Option Exercise Price or SAR base amount, as applicable, the Corporation shall not be required to make any payment to th